sitespeedio/browsertime/jsdoc/tutorials/01-Introduction.md

 To run this script, use the command `sitespeed.io -n 1 --multi measure.mjs`.
 This script measures the performance of https://www.sitespeed.io.

-You can see that you get two objects to the function.
-The browsertime context and browsertimecommands.
-The context holds information on and commands are commands that helps you interact with the web page.
+You can see that you get two helper objects in that function.
+The browsertime context and browsertime commands.
+Lets talk about those helper objects.

-## Helper objects
+## Helpers
 Lets start with the command object.

-### Commands Object
+### The Commands Object

 Commands are helpers for interacting with webpages.
 Key commands include: